PaoloConte/notion-code-docs/README.md

 # Notes
+- The script NEVER deletes pages from Notion.
+If a page becomes empty, you should delete it manually.
 - Some IDEs, such as IntelliJ, may strip spaces at the end of lines; this interferes with markdown parsing where double spaces are used to indicate a line break; so it may be useful to disable this feature.
 - Pay attention to the indentation of the comments, all lines should be aligned